OmicsDI/edu-dev/content/post/rosette-chart.md

 <img src="/media/rosette-samples.png">

 The number in the centre of the Rosette's shows the aggregated score (Omics score), which represent how much attention the people are giving to this dataset.
-The Omics score is computed using all the normalized metrics
+The Omics score is computed using all the normalized metrics, including
-(Reanalyses, Citations, Views, Downloads and Connections).
+Reanalyses (P), Citations (Ci), Views (V), Downloads (D) and Connections (Co).
 The formula for this metric will be estimated as described in the equation below:

 <img src="/media/omics-score.png">
+Where d is a dataset belonging to Omics DI database (Odi).\
 To get the actual number of the dataset's metric, hovering the mouse to anywhere inside the chart.
 A tooltip with the actual value as well as it's normalised value (in percent) will appear:

 <img src="/media/rosette.png">